defenseunicorns/uds-package-gitlab/docs/configuration.md

 > Simple key-value pairs can be set as-is, however objects/arrays should be set to the values that would be expected as a query parameter.
 As an example, `{"restricted_visibility_levels": ["public"]}` becomes `restricted_visibility_levels: public` in the YAML object.

 > [!TIP]
-> If you wish to disable this settings Job and keep GitLab's default application settings you can do so with the `settingsJob.enabled` value
+> If you wish to disable the settings Job and CronJob and keep GitLab's default application settings you can do so with the `settingsJob.enabled` value.
+You can also adjust the CronJob schedule (when it will reset the application settings) with the `settingsJob.schedule` value.